gbdev/pandocs/content/SGB_Functions.md

 `         system palettes 511, 0, 1, 2 to the SNES OBJ palette.`\
 ` A-F   Not used (zero)`

-The recommended method is to \"display\" Game Boy BG tiles F9h..FFh from left to right as first 7 characters of the bottom-most character line of the Game Boy screen.
+The recommended method is to "display" Game Boy BG tiles F9h..FFh from left to right as first 7 characters of the bottom-most character line of the Game Boy screen.
 As for normal 4KByte VRAM transfers, this area should not be scrolled, should not be overlapped by Game Boy OBJs, and